Residential Dining Concepts

 4. Nutrition and Wellness (10 points)

 - Actual published materials or copies of materials used for nutrition and wellness are included.
-(Maximum of 5 pieces.)
+(Maximum of five pieces recommended.)

 - Information is available regarding dietary options and nutritional content.